 Fleshman holds her JD and MBA degrees from Santa Clara University and a BA from the University of California, Santa Barbara, where she graduated Magna Cum Laude.
 She also studied abroad at Oxford University and in Tokyo, Japan.

 Fleshman has been honored for her leadership and dedication in the fight against pancreatic cancer by many organizations.
 In 2021, she was named Los Angeles Business Journal’s Nonprofit Executive of the Year.
 She serves on the boards of several cancer care and research committees and organizations.
-Currently, she serves as a National Cancer Research Advocate for the National Cancer Institute (NCI), providing advice to the NCI Director with respect to promoting research outcomes that are in the best interest of cancer patients.
+She recently served as a National Cancer Research Advocate for the National Cancer Institute (NCI), providing advice to the NCI Director with respect to promoting research outcomes that are in the best interest of cancer patients.
 She is currently a member of Clearity’s Board of Directors, a patient advocacy organization for ovarian cancer patients.